9 fascinating facts about BTC

 When is Bitcoin’s most profitable time of the year, and how much BTC is lost every day?

-In 100 years’ time, 2021 will go down in the history books as the year that Bitcoin hit the big time – exploding in value and attracting support from high-profile institutions along the way.
-Here are some enlightening Bitcoin facts that show how extraordinary the past 12 months have been – along with some statistics revealing the challenges that lie ahead.
+In 100 years’ time, 2021 will go down in the history books as the year that bitcoin hit the big time – exploding in value and attracting support from high-profile institutions along the way.
+Here are some enlightening bitcoin facts that show how extraordinary the past two years have been – along with some statistics revealing the challenges that lie ahead.

 1. A year unlike any other

-In March 2020, Bitcoin suffered a dramatic flash crash that became known as Black Thursday – losing half of its value in a jaw-dropping plunge that lasted for two days.
-At one point, the cryptocurrency fell below $4,000.
-Just over 12 months later, and a new record high of $64,843.10 was set… marking a gain of 1,517% over this period.
+In March 2020, bitcoin suffered a dramatic flash crash that became known as Black Thursday – losing half of its value in a jaw-dropping plunge that lasted for two days.
+At one point, the cryptocurrency fell below $4,000 (£3,210).
+Just over 12 months later, and a new record high of $64,843.10 was set – marking a gain of 1,517% over this period.
+But there’s more!
+In November 2021, the record was broken again, with a new all-time high of $68,521.

 2. Q4 tends to be the most profitable

-Here’s another interesting fact about Bitcoin: historical data shows that the fourth quarter of the year, the period from October to December, tends to deliver the highest gains.
+Here’s another interesting fact about bitcoin: historical data shows that the fourth quarter of the year, the period from October to December, tends to deliver the highest gains.
 Between 2013 and 2020, the world’s biggest cryptocurrency only suffered losses in three Q4s – delivering explosive gains in the rest.
+That pattern appears to be holding for 2021, even though the quarter is just beyond midway.
+On day one of Q4, it began climbing from $48,159.50.
+At time of writing, it was more than $57,000, which is 21% better, but well below the all-time high achieved on 5 November.

-Bitcoin facts and figures suggest that halving events have a big impact here.
+Bitcoin (BTC) facts and figures suggest that halving events have a big impact here.
 The biggest rises in Q4 came in 2013 and 2017, when BTC rose by 479.6% and 215% respectively.
 Both quarters came about 12 to 18 months after block rewards given to miners were slashed in half, reducing the amount of new supply entering circulation.
-Given how BTC tends to operate on a four-year cycle, there are now bold predictions being made that we could see equally explosive returns in Q4 2021.
-However, past performance doesn’t always predict what lies ahead in the future.

-When it comes to unbelievable facts about Bitcoin, just look at how Tesla’s investment of $1.5bn in crypto has performed since January.
-The electric vehicle manufacturer recently revealed that it booked a $101m profit from selling 10% of its BTC stash – just three months after the purchase was made.
+When it comes to unbelievable facts about bitcoin, just look at how Tesla’s investment of $1.5bn in crypto has performed since January 2021.
+The electric vehicle manufacturer revealed that it booked a $101m profit from selling 10% of its BTC stash – just three months after the purchase was made.
 This means that, in just three months, the company has made more money from Bitcoin than it has from selling cars for 14 years.
+Its third-quarter report mentions holding $1.26bn in digital assets.

-Estimates in 2020 suggested that 3.7 million BTC had been lost forever and are now unrecoverable.
-As of the all-time high seen in April 2021, this would have had a cash value of $239bn.
+Chainalysis has estimated 3.7 million BTC had been lost forever.
+As of the all-time high seen in November 2021, this would have had a cash value of $253.5bn.

-Unfortunately, the latest Bitcoin facts and figures indicate that this is a problem that’s getting worse, not better.
-Data from crypto analyst Timothy Peterson indicates that 1,500 BTC are lost every single day – far more than the 900 BTC that’s mined on a daily basis.
+Unfortunately, the latest bitcoin facts and figures indicate that this is a problem that’s getting worse, not better.
+Data from crypto analyst Timothy Peterson in 2020 indicates that 1,500 BTC are lost every single day – far more than the 900 BTC that’s mined on a daily basis.
+Peterson’s research suggested 28% of all coins have been “irretrievably lost”.

-Beyond these Bitcoin statistics, we’ve heard some rather horrifying stories about what this can look like in practice.
-In January, a Californian programmer revealed that he had forgotten the password to a hard drive that contained 7,002 BTC… and he only has two guesses left.
-At the time of writing, this would be worth $385.4m.
+Beyond these bitcoin statistics, we’ve heard some rather horrifying stories about what this can look like in practice.
+In January, Californian programmer Stefan Thomas revealed that he had forgotten the password to a hard drive that contained 7,002 BTC… and he only had two guesses left.
+At the time of writing, this would be worth $406.1m.

 5. BTC’s creator hasn’t been heard from for 10 years